jlove-dev/sportsmart-v3/README.md

 ### Auth

 I'm working on implementing authentication.
-In order to ensure a smooth experience, you need to go into this location:
+The project will create a random private RSA key for you located in:

-`sportsmart-v3/server/keys`
+`/server/keys/private.key`

-And create a file called `private.key` in there.
-The contents can be whatever you like however authentication won't work without this.
+Be mindful that this key is utilized for JSON web tokens.
+If you delete this key and create a new one, you'll likely need to go into the browser and delete the token for authentication to work.

 ### Future